 The rate at which you can move across spaces is equally as important as the other components of physical fitness that we have mentioned.
 The benefits of improving your speed include an increase in anaerobic endurance, the ability to burn more fat, and the improvement of your balance.
 Besides running, you can also complete broad jumps, jump roping, and squats to improve this component of your physical fitness.

 Lastly, body composition, or the amount of fat in your body, is something that you should keep in mind.
 One noteworthy fact to remember about body composition is that it differs in men and women.
-For men, their body composition must be lower than 17%, while for women, their body composition must be lower than 24%.
+Men should aim for a body composition that’s than 17%.
+By contrast, women should have a body composition of lower than 24%.

 Despite its importance, body composition is not the most critical factor of your physical health.
 Instead, considering each component equally is what gives us a good overall representation of our physical fitness.

 So with that said, here’s how you can hit each of these elements of your physical fitness.
 Many exercises can simultaneously hit a couple of the components in the span of thirty minutes to an hour—and you can start slow.
 Thirty-day challenges are a great way to kickstart your fitness.
-Here’s an example of one to get you started:
+Start with this example:

-Real physical fitness involves all aspects of your body—not just “looking good.”
-By analyzing the bits and pieces that make up physical fitness, you’ll become one step closer to entering your most ideal state of physical well-being.
+Real physical fitness involves all aspects of your body—not just looking good.
+So, analyze the bits and pieces that make up physical fitness.
+Do this, and you’ll be one step closer to entering your most ideal state of physical well-being.